 4. Where controllers propose to process legacy data for new purposes, they will need to be able to demonstrate compliance with the purpose limitation principle.
-To do that, controllers should document decisions made concerning new processing, taking into account the criteria set out in GDPR and bearing in mind that technical measures such as encryption or psuedonymisation of data will generally make it easier to prove that new purposes are compatible with the purposes for which personal data were originally collected.
+To do that, controllers should document decisions made concerning new processing, taking into account the criteria set out in GDPR and bearing in mind that technical measures such as encryption or pseudonymisation of data will generally make it easier to prove that new purposes are compatible with the purposes for which personal data were originally collected.

 <Go back to Key changes>

-Transfers of personal data to third countries outside the EU are only permitted where the conditions laid down in GDPR are met.
-(Article 44)
+Transfers of personal data to third countries outside the EU are only permitted where the conditions laid down in GDPR are met (Article 44)

-Two new mechanics are introduced by GDPR to justify international transfers (Article 46(2)(e) and (f)): controllers or processors may also rely on an approved code of conduct pursuant to Article 40 or an approved certification mechanism pursuant to Article 42 together in each case with binding and enforceable commitments in the third country to apply these safeguards including as regards data subjects' rights.
+Two new mechanics were introduced by GDPR to justify international transfers (Article 46(2)(e) and (f)): controllers or processors may also rely on an approved code of conduct pursuant to Article 40 or an approved certification mechanism pursuant to Article 42 together in each case with binding and enforceable commitments in the third country to apply these safeguards including as regards data subjects' rights.
 GDPR also removes the need to notify and in some Member States seek prior approval of model clauses from supervisory authorities.

 (a) explicit informed consent has been obtained